Evangelicals Who Supported Trump to Gain Political Power Made Egregious Mistake

 Esau’s birthright was his most valuable possession.
 That he sold it for a bowl of stew was a clear sign he was too foolish and impulsive to properly lead his family and the nation of Israel when it came time for him to do so.

 I take you into this particular story to make the following point: In the United States’ current political situation, evangelicals have assumed the role of Esau and Donald J. Trump the role of Jacob.
-After years of being mocked and dismissed by liberals, evangelicals were so hungry to regain political power they were willing to sell their moral birthright as Christians to deeply disturbed con man for the toxic stew of racism, xenophobia, pathological lying, and political over-promising he cooked up in a nefarious effort to become president.
+After years of being mocked and dismissed by liberals, evangelicals were so hungry to regain political power they were willing to sell their moral birthright as Christians to a deeply disturbed con man for the toxic stew of racism, xenophobia, pathological lying, and political over-promising he cooked up in a nefarious effort to become president.

 Deal with the Devil